 - Deferasirox (Exjade, Jadenu)

-Deferoxamine is given by intravenous (into the vein) or subcutaneous (under the skin) infusion.
+Deferoxamine is given by intravenous (into the vein), IM (into the muscle), or subcutaneous (under the skin) infusion.
 Deferiprone and deferasirox are given orally.
 Clinical trials have shown that these medications reduce iron levels in the body and decrease the risk of developing liver and heart complications.
 The type and amount of iron chelation drugs you use depends on your:4,8,9

 - Iron levels

 Most people require changes in their dosage based on their response to the medicine.
 In some cases, a combination of 2 chelation drugs may be needed.4

 What are the side effects of iron chelation therapy?

 Side effects of deferoxamine include:10,11